 - preparing your Canva products for listing in your shops

-- specific tips for selling Canva templates on your own website, on Creative Market, as well as on Etsy
+- specific tips for selling Canva templates on your own website

-- design and usability tips for creating Canva templates that will have customers coming back to your shop for more
+- design and usability tips for creating amazing Canva templates that your buyers will LOVE!

 - tips for driving traffic and landing more customers

 - Some base Canva templates that you can get inspiration from, and also, so you do not have to start from scratch when you’re just a beginner.

 - Monthly group coaching calls for a whole year so you can ask me questions during those first few months as a Canva template seller.

 - Periodic template reviews and critiques to help you be better designers (a few selected templates from a pool of submissions from the students.)

 - And forever access to all updates to the course.